ylz1992/personalweb/_pages/about.md

 Previously, I worked as a R&D engineer; You can find [highlights of my designs](/personalweb/blog/2024/Portfolio-Highlights-at-CADG/).
 Outside research, I enjoy studying Spanish, reading poetry, and playing tennis.

-**I am seeking a PhD position for Fall 2025 to further my work in these fields.
-Feel free to contact if you're interested.
-I'd be delighted to discuss further research opportunities in an interview**

 Email: zhouyilun1992@gmail.com